 4 tips for assessing a serious approach from a headhunter

 Flexible remote work is here to stay.
-Practically all our consultants agree that candidates are more interested in working remote – at least some of the time.
+Practically, all our consultants agree that candidates are more interested in working remotely – at least some of the time.
 Many candidates are simply looking for a better work-life balance and find that saving time from commutes contributes to this.